HeadBodyScript/gravestone-dungeons.github.io/data/readme.md

 ✓ Ysembert doesn't work in survival
 FIX: Uses trigger instead of function so it is survival friendly + only executes as the player

+✓ Rune will be consumed even if the player already has a rune active that is the same or greater
+Fix: Now only executes if the player has a weaker version
+        Also added a dynamic limit per player
+        If the max_health rune has a max of 5, a player can combine 5x1 or 2x2 + 1x1

+✓ spell particles would only display on 1 spell at the time dispite multiple spells being placed

 # TO-DO
 make all dialog into mine
 ✓ better rng system